zammad/zammad-admin-documentation/channels/google/accounts/account-setup.rst

       to keep it below its storage limit.

 After adding the account
-   After successfully adding the Microsoft 365 mail account, you can adjust the default group Zammad is going to assign incoming new tickets to.
+   After successfully adding the Google mail account, you can adjust the default group Zammad is going to assign incoming new tickets to.

    .. figure:: /images/channels/google/accounts/account-setup/change-destination-group.png